sayonetech/MusicBox/README.md

 * Kafka receives these messages, and once an hour a collector script stores them in HDFS.
 Currently, Kafka is a single server.
 * The Hadoop cluster contains one name node and three data nodes, all running on Ubuntu 12.10 64-bit.
 * A python collector script is run every hour to take messages from Kafka and store them in HDFS.
-* Every night a Hive cron job aggregates the day's data and adds a row to the HBase event_log table.
+* Every night a pig cron job aggregates the day's data and adds a row to the HBase event_log table.
 * HBase is used as the NoSQL datastore and uses the same 4-node cluster as Hadoop
 * Lastly, a second webserver is implemented to separate listener activity from report data requests.